LJ-9/Coordinated-Inauthentic-Behavior-Likes-ABM-Analysis/README.md

 # Coordinated Inauthentic Behavior in Likes: Agent-based-Model and Analysis
-This repository contains code to reproduce the results in the paper *Detecting Coordinated Inauthentic Behavior in Likes on Social Media: Proof of Concept* by Laura Jahn and Rasmus K. Rendsvig
+This repository contains code to reproduce the results in the paper *Detecting Coordinated Inauthentic Behavior in Likes on Social Media: Proof of Concept* by Laura Jahn, Rasmus K. Rendsvig, and Jacob Stærk-Østergaard.

 Please cite the paper when using the code:

-Jahn, Laura and Rendsvig, Rasmus K., "Detecting Coordinated Inauthentic Behavior in Likes on Social Media: Proof of Concept", 2022.
+Jahn, Laura, Rendsvig, Rasmus K., Stærk-Østergaard, Jacob, "Detecting Coordinated Inauthentic Behavior in Likes on Social Media: Proof of Concept", 2022.

 ```
   @article{JahnRendsvig22Coordination,
-    author = {{Jahn, Laura and Rendsvig, Rasmus~K.}},
+    author = {{Jahn, Laura and Rendsvig, Rasmus~K. and St\ae}rk-{\O}stergaard, Jacob}},
     title = {{Detecting Coordinated Inauthentic Behavior in Likes on Social Media: Proof of Concept}},
     year = {2022},
     journal = {arXiv}